kbase/kbase-ui/README.md

 ## Release Notes

-The current released version is [2.1.9](release-notes/RELEASE_NOTES_2.1.9.md).
+The current released version is [2.1.10](release-notes/RELEASE_NOTES_2.1.10.md).

 ## Reporting Bugs

 We do not currently use github issues for bug reports.
-Please send any bug reports, comments, or requests via our [public help board](http://kbase.us/contact).
+Please visit [Kbase Support](http://www.kbase.us/support) for bug reports, questions or feature requests.

 ## License